 Seven years after the attempted enslavement of me, an adult child of the older brother setup a nonsensical deal and then lied about me, making this a second generation attack.
 And as my son is a second generation with me, is this a continuing long-running one-sided feud?
 Are they ever going to quit?
 We never did anything to these crazy people and never wanted to have anything to do with any of them.
 They are mean, mean people.

-Come to think of it, a few years after I was sent word to resign from the police department and get out of town, I caught a guy trying to come through my front door at 4:00 AM on a Sunday morning.
+Come to think of it, a couple of years after I was sent word to resign from the police department and get out of town, I caught a guy trying to come through my front door at 4:00 AM on a Sunday morning.
 Assassin's time.
-Guess where he was from.
+Guess where he was from?
 Catoosa Oklahoma.
+Naturally.

 CLICK ON THE FOLLOWING FOR: